 You can become a member of the BLMRA by registering on our web site.
 Payments are taken via PayPal which accept all debit and credit cards, no Paypal account is required.

-No you don't, you can purchase the Handbook for £3.00 via our web site.
+No you don't, you can download the Handbook here or purchased in the shop for £5.00 which will be posted to you.
 This is advised as most of the questions in this FAQ section will be in the BLMRA handbook or you can send off for the Handbook.
 When you become a member you will receive a copy of the Handbook, so why not join up?

-This can be done via different methods: a) Online as stated above. b) By sending an A4 65p stamped addressed envelope with a cheque for £3.00 made payable to the BLMRA. c) On race day, Handbooks can be purchased from Race Control.
+This can be done via different methods: a) Online here. b) Purchase a copy to be posted from our shop. c) On race day, Handbooks can be purchased from Race Control.
 Contact a BLMRA Committee member.

 It costs £42 for a single membership, £44 for a Joint membership (a racer and one other non racing person).
 The BLMRA’s preferred method of application is via the web site.